EnviroDIY/ModularSensors/examples/menu_a_la_carte/walkthrough.md

 This is the code to use for _any_ of Digi's cellular XBee or XBee3 modules.
 All of them can be implented as a DigiXBeeCellularTransparent object - a subclass of DigiXBee and loggerModem.
+To create a DigiXBeeCellularTransparent object we need to know
+- the serial object name,
-To create a DigiXBeeCellularTransparent object we need to know the serial port, the MCU pin controlling modem power, the MCU pin connected to the status pin, whether the status pin is the "true" status pin (`ON/SLEEP_N/DIO9`) or the `CTS_N/DIO7` pin, the reset pin, the sleep/DTR pin, and the SIM card's cellular access point name (APN).
+- the MCU pin controlling modem power,
+- the MCU pin connected to the status pin,
+- whether the status pin is the true status pin (`ON/SLEEP_N/DIO9`) or the `CTS_N/DIO7` pin,
+- the MCU pin connected to the `RESET_N`pin,
+- the `DTR_N/SLEEP_RQ/DIO8` pin,
+- and the SIM card's cellular access point name (APN).

-NOTE:  The u-blox based Digi XBee's (3G global and LTE-M global) may be more stable used in bypass mode (below).
+@note  The u-blox based Digi XBee's (3G global and LTE-M global) may be more stable used in bypass mode (below).
 The Telit based Digi XBees (LTE Cat1 both Verizon and AT&T) can only use this mode.

 [//]: # ( @snippet{lineno} menu_a_la_carte.ino xbee_cell_transparent )